MikePohatu/Birdsnest-Explorer/documentation/install/managed.md

 ## TLDR version
 For those in a hurry, here is the abbreviated version.
 Note also there is a quick start video that will step you through the process.

-Now open **ManagedInstaller.exe** (you will be prompted for elevation), and click through the tabs from left to right.
+Open **ManagedInstaller.exe** (you will be prompted for elevation), and click through the tabs from left to right.
 Accept the licenses, then on each tab, run through each step from top to bottom.
 If the component is not installed, click the action link e.g. install/update.
 You will be prompted to reboot and enter appropriate information as needed.

-Once complete, should have a functional Birdsnest Explorer server, and you should be able to connect to your web console (https://localhost from the local server).
+Once complete, you should have a functional Birdsnest Explorer server, and you should be able to connect to your web console (https://localhost from the local server).
 You will be prompted to accept the default self-signed SSL certificate.
 The certificate for the site can be changed to one from a trusted CA in IIS in the normal way.

 From here you can run an [Active Directory](/documentation/scanners/active-directory/README.md) scan and configure your [File System Scanner](/documentation/scanners/file-system/README.md).